ForgeRock/forgeops/monitoring/README.md

     * change 'port: openam' to either port: \<port name\> or targetPort: \<port number\>
     * find and replace 'am' with 'product-name'.
     * If you don't require authentication to scrape the endpoint, then remove the basicAuth section.
-* In values.yaml, copy the am section and create a new section as follows:
+* In values.yaml, copy the below am section and create a new section as described by the comments:
     ```
     <product name>:
+        component: am   # product name to define the ServiceMonitor
         enabled: false      # overriden in custom.yaml
         path: /openam/json/metrics/prometheus       # metrics path
         labelSelectorComponent: openam      # kubernetes service label name